PydPiper/viks_SoftwareGuide/source/python/sphinx.rst

 7) Create your docs
 8) To create your html files ``./make.bat html``
 9) To clean up your builds before git push ``./make.bat clean``
-10) Push your docs to your git
+10) Push your docs to your git (make sure you do a ``pip freeze > requirements.txt`` because readthedocs might fail for using the incorrect version)
-11) Setup your commit hock with readthedocs
+11) Setup your commit hock with readthedocs (login to readthedocs, add your github project, then build)

 Text Manipulations